Seating as ranking in youth orchestras:

 What do you think?

 For my taste, I don’t think it is the way to go.
 Rotational seating is much better for everyone.
-Ranked seating can put a great deal of undue pressure on students.
+Ranked seating can put a great deal of undue pressure on students (and parents!).
 If you want to showcase an individual’s talent, hold a concerto competition, or invite one of your students to come and play a solo with the orchestra.
 But to rank students in such a public way is not effective—and it can never be truly accurate anyway.
 Side effects that I have seen over the years include students actually quitting—not the orchestra, but the violin altogether.
 There are other ways to keep order, provide positive motivation and encouragement, and to foster a healthy and productive amount of competitive spirit in music students.